-Fighting climate change continues to be one of the EU's priorities.
-Find out what MEPs have done to boost energy efficiency and the use of renewable energy sources.
+Fighting climate change and improving energy security are among the EU's priorities.
+Find out how MEPs want to boost energy efficiency and the use of renewable energy.

-In 2016 the European Commission presented a set of clean energy proposals aimed to help fight climate change, as well as reduce the EU's dependency on fossil fuel imports and help households generate their own green energy.
+In 2018, the European Parliament approved legislation to help fight climate change, as well as reduce the EU's dependency on fossil fuel imports and help households generate their own green energy.

-This legislative package is composed of three proposals: one on renewables, one on energy efficiency and one on a control mechanism.
-In November 2018, Parliament approved the final version of these rules.
+This legislative package is composed of three laws: one on renewable energy, one on energy efficiency and one on a control mechanism

-The share of energy consumed from renewable sources has doubled in the last years, from about 8.5% in 2004 to 17% in 2016.
-The EU is on track to reach its 20% target for 2020.
+The share of energy consumed from renewable sources has more than doubled in the last years, from about 9.6% in 2004 to 22.1% in 2020.
+This means that the EU reached its 20% target for 2020.

 One important area for improvement is the heating and cooling of buildings, which accounts for 40% of all the energy consumed in the EU.
 About 75% of them are energy inefficient.